-Narcotics Anonymous is a 12-step program designed to help relatives and friends of addicts recover from the effects of coping with an addicted relative or friend.
-In this 12-step program, members offer help by sharing their experiences, strengths and hope.
+Narcotics Anonymous is a 12step program designed to help relatives and friends of addicts recover from the effects of coping with an addicted relative or friend.
+In this 12step program, members offer help by sharing their experiences, strengths and hope.
 The only requirement for membership is that there be a problem of addiction involving a relative or friend.
 Joining is easy: Just attend a meeting.
 There are no dues or fees.
-For more information in Florida, go to NaranonFL.org or call 888-947-8885.
+For more information in Florida, go to Na.org or Naflorida.org.
+In Tampa, go to tampa-na.org or call 813-879-4357.